stasm/l20n-syntax-experiments/readme.md

    - no local entities
    - no implicit default variants

+2. keep it simple
+   - don't reinvent the wheel
+   - no surprises
+   - consistent
+   - keep special syntax to minimum

-1. translations should be hard to break
+3. translations should be hard to break
    - good error recovery
    - sigils for args
    - sigils for variants
    - separate strings to be translated (surrounded with quotes) from strings used programmatically (:keywords)

-2. naming is up to the developer and the localizer
+4. naming is up to the developer and the localizer
    - allow for more glyphs in identifiers